unfinishedideas/learnOpenGL/README.md

 ---

 NOTE!
-This project uses GLFW.
+This project uses GLFW and Glad.
 You will need to do the following if you decide to clone this down:

 - Download GLFW 64 bit
-- Compile it using CMake
+- Compile it using CMake and the IDE of your choice.
 - Link GLFW to the source directory
-- Download and setup GLAD
+- [Download](https://glad.dav1d.de/) Glad and add the library and include folders to your project.
 - Put Glad.c in the res folder from root

-Detailed instructions can be found [HERE!](https://learnopengl.com/Getting-started/Creating-a-window)
+I recommend just following the instructions found [here!](https://learnopengl.com/Getting-started/Creating-a-window)

 ---
 Thanks for stopping by